dwalker11/Activity-Tracker/README.md

 # Activity-Tracker

-An simple application for tracking interests and acitivity
+An simple application for tracking interests and activity